I WANT TO LOSE BELLY FAT ONLY

-She was a mother of two kids, a school teacher, 5’2” and weighed 210 pounds.
-A high energy woman with a very unusual fitness goal: to lose belly fat only.
+She was a mother of two kids, taught school, and was overweight.
+Destiny was a high-energy woman with a very unusual fitness goal: to lose belly fat only.
 She trained with me three times a week.

 When we met two months ago and I asked her about her fitness goals, she said to me, “My husband would love to see me with a smaller belly wearing the new pink swimsuit I bought for this summer.”
 She shook a colorful water bottle and took a sip.
 “I know I am a bit overweight but I do like my voluptuous body—except for my belly.
 My husband says all I need to do to look great is to lose belly fat.”